minprog/cs50x/fifteen/random/index.md

 1. Implement the Game of Fifteen, per the comments in `fifteen.c` and the information from this specification.
 1. Allow the game to generate **random** configurations.
 Your program needs to accept an optional command-line argument `-r` to do this.

-        - Add a function `init_randomized` to generate a random configuration.
+    - Add a function `init_randomized` to generate a random configuration (see below for hints).
     - Adapt `main` to accept the `-r` command-line argument and call `init_randomized` instead of `init` when this command-line argument is provided.

 ## Questions